JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 * Uses six generations.
 * "Mostly-copies", which means that if the collector is unsure if the memory location contains a reference, it leaves it in place and promotes it to the next generation.
 It won't copy it to a new area.

-Every implementation of Lisp must comply to the Common Lisp ANSI standard and have a garbage collector.
+Every implementation of Lisp must comply with the Common Lisp ANSI standard and have a garbage collector.
 Most if not all implementations use some form of either the two-space or generational collector.

 ##### [back to top](#top)